kanthaus/kanthaus.online/user/pages/15.governance/25.positionsAndEvaluations/default.en.md

 Before any discussion takes place, the question will be asked, _"Do you support, accept or oppose (your name) becoming/remaining as a (Position you apllied for) at this point in time?"_ The participants will vote anonymously vote and see the predictive result.

 **2.2.
 Discussion**
 The participants will talk personally about the result and any personal opinions they have.
-There is no is no particular format, but the discussion typically starts with a round, followed by open discussion and closes with a round.
+There is no particular format, but the discussion typically starts with a round, followed by open discussion and closes with a round.

 **2.3.
 Vote**
 Again the question will be asked, _"Do you support, accept or oppose (your name) becoming/remaining as a (Position you applied for) at this point in time?"_ and again the participants will vote anonymously.
 A successful outcome occurs when there are 3 or more times as many ‘support’ votes to ‘oppose’ votes (e.g. 4 'support', 2 'accept' and 1 'oppose'.)
 If unsuccessful, the procedure will be repeated at the lower position, for example: if you requested to become Volunteer and it was unsuccessful, the process would be repeated as if you'd applied to remain as a Visitor.
 Only the result of the vote, not the individual votes, are recorded.

 ### 3. Position outcome and feedback (~5 minutes)
 You will receive feedback immediately regarding which Position you are offered and further feedback if you weren't offered the Position you applied for.

 _*Right now Members do not get reevaluated.
 There are already plans to alter the Constitution to introduce it._